The Requin: Production

-The film was shot at the Universal Studios and Full Sail University in Orlando, Florida and has nearly 1,000 VFX shots.
+The film was shot at Universal Orlando and Full Sail University in Orlando, Florida and has nearly 1,000 VFX shots.

 Reception

-On review aggregator Rotten Tomatoes, the film has an approval rating of 19% based on 16 reviews.
-Simon Abrams, writing for RogerEbert.com, gave it 2 1/2 stars out of 4, concluding "I don't think you can really love 'The Requin' based on its modest strengths, but there's enough here to make 89 minutes move a little faster."
+Simon Abrams, writing for RogerEbert.com, gave it 2 1/2 stars out of 4, concluding "I don't think you can really love The Requin based on its modest strengths, but there's enough here to make 89 minutes move a little faster."